Incognito/rumprun_wiki_wiki/rumprun:-Howto-use-soft-raid-and-encrypted-block-devices.md

 This page details how to configure a Soft RAID or encrypted block device with the `raidctl` and `cgdconfig` tools provided by [rumprun](https://github.com/rumpkernel/rumprun), respectively.
-We use `rumpremote` in this tutorial, though similar results could be reached by using the Lua console for rumprun.

 ## RAIDframe